|

 two weeks allotted for the committee, co-chairs Flanagan and

-Wright called for an extension of the committee’s deadline
+Wright called for an extension of the committees deadline

 yesterday (March 16), just days after Republican members claimed